Chain of Log-Concave Markov Chains: Chain of log-concave Markov chains

 As a corollary, $p(y_1)$ associated with $Y_1=X+N_1$, $N_1 \sim \mathcal{N}(0,\sigma^2 I)$ is strongly log-concave if \< \sigma^2> R^2-\tau^2,\> and stays strongly log-concave upon accumulation of measurements. \end{theorem} \begin{proof} The full proof is given in \autoref{app:logconcave} and it is a direct consequence of the following identity:

 which we derive, combined with $\cov(Z|y_{1:m}) \mypreceq R^2 I$ due to our compactness assumption. \end{proof}

-\begin{remark} We would like to highlight that \autoref{theorem:compact} spans a broad class of sampling problems, especially since $\tau$ can in principle be set to zero.
+\begin{remark} \autoref{theorem:compact} spans a broad class of sampling problems, especially since $\tau$ can in principle be set to zero.
 The only property we loose in the setting of $\tau=0$ is that the upper bound $\zeta(m) I$ does not monotonically go down as measurements are accumulated. \end{remark}